 Healthy food, on the other hand is often high in nutritional content.

-Healthy food refers to food that is beneficial to our health.
-Something that is healthy will aid in your journey to overall health.
+The term “healthy food” refers to food that is beneficial to our health; thus, a food that is healthy will aid in your journey toward overall health.

 It should be food that helps prevent chronic diseases and illnesses.
 Healthy food should also aid in one’s vitality and longevity.